 - Article 72 – Pardoning powers of President

-- Article 74 – Council of ministers to aid and advice President
+- Article 74 – Council of ministers to aid and advise President

 - Article 76 – Attorney–General for India